New Student Checklist

 Lower School morning drop off and pick up

-Middle School drop off is between 7:30am and 8:00am.
-Middle School students are dimissed at 3:30pm.
+Middle School drop off is between 7:30 am and 8:00 am.
+Middle School students are dismissed at 3:30 pm.
 View the Middle School Handbook for complete details.

 Upper School drop off and pick up

-Upper School students can be dropped off between 7:30am and 8:00am.
-Upper School students are dismissed at 3:10pm or 3:20pm dependent on color rotation.
+Upper School students can be dropped off between 7:30 am and 8:00 am.
+Upper School students are dismissed at 3:10 pm or 3:20 pm dependent on the schedule of the day.

 Interested in sharing a ride with other families in your area?
 You need to complete our carpooling permission form.